Mediation

 Experienced Mediation Attorneys Working Toward a Fair & Equitable Divorce Settlement in the Twin Cities, MN

 Mediation plays a central role in family law and is required in almost all cases.
 Around 95% of divorce cases settle before trial, often through mediation or another form of alternative dispute resolution.
-Brian of Sobol Family Law has participated in every form of mediation throughout his career, taking part in hundreds of mediations and achieving successful resolutions for many clients before trial.
-This resolves matters while saving clients emotional strain, cost, and the unpredictability of drawn-out trials.
-Complete financial information and a well-defined strategy help drive successful mediation outcomes.
+Brian of Sobol Family Law has participated in every form of mediation throughout his career, taking part in hundreds of mediations and achieving successful resolutions for many clients before trials.

 Get in Touch with Brian online or call (866) 484-4079 to speak with our experienced Minneapolis mediation lawyers.